1871fotc/fotc/docs/headstones/lost-paddington-headstones.md

     - an entry has been made for each person listed against a memorial
     - 'same as' entries in the source are shown under a different memorial identifier.
 These may refer to the same monument but were listed separately to create a alphabetic index by surname.
 This may mean that there were less than 505 memorials lost.
     - There are ?? 'same as' entries
+    - Memorial numbers have been prefixed to make them unique:
+        - Roman Catholic prefixed with '3'
+        - Presbyterian prefixed with '4'
+        - Wesleyan-Methodist and Congregational prefixed with '5'
+        - Baptist prefixed with '6'

 --8<-- "snippets/paddington-cemetery-reserved-area-memorials.html"

 *<small>Source: [List of memorials now standing in reserved area at Paddington](https://www.brisbane.qld.gov.au/sites/default/files/Cemeteries_Visiting_our_Cemeteries_List_of_memorials_now_standing_on_the_reserved_area_at_Paddington.pdf) Appendix No.7 in Volume 2 of the 1914 Parliamentary papers.</small>*

+## Abbreviations

 Abbreviations used in the list of memorials above, are shown in the table below.